 If you're trying to figure out your tax refund by looking at your W-2 form alone, you can come up with a rough estimate in a few ways.
 However, you'll have a much clearer idea of your tax refund after you go through the process of filing your federal income tax return to make sure you don't miss any opportunities to get some of your withheld taxes back.
-Your W-2 form gives you just part of the picture.
+Your W-2 form only provides you with one part of the larger picture.

 Use an Online Calculator

 You can perform a rough estimate of your tax return by using an online income tax calculator.
 You can find one by doing a quick online search.
 You need to provide the information from your W-2 on income, taxes withheld and filing status, among other information.
 The calculators typically allow you to enter only a few adjustments to your income, such as income from interest, dividends and capital gains.